-This report was prepared by Christine Pal Chee, PhD and Joe Nation, PhD for the Bay Area Council Economic Institute.
+Christine Pal Chee, PhD and Joe Nation, PhD conducted the analysis and authored the report.
+Patrick Kallerman, Research Director at the Economic Institute developed the report in partnership with the authors.
 Dr. Chee's and Dr. Nation's contributions to this publication were as paid consultants, and not part of their Stanford University duties or responsibilities.